Al-Biruni: Indology

 The dispassionate account of Hinduism given by Biruni was remarkable for its time.
 He stated that he was fully objective in his writings, remaining unbiased like a proper historian should.
 Biruni documented everything about India just as it happened.
 But, he did note how some of the accounts of information that he was given by natives of the land may not have been reliable in terms of complete accuracy, however, he did try to be as honest as possible in his writing.
 Eduard Sachau compares it to "a magic island of quiet, impartial research in the midst of a world of clashing swords, burning towns, and plundered temples."
 Biruni's writing was very poetic, which may diminish some of the historical value of the work for modern times.
 The lack of description of battle and politics makes those parts of the picture completely lost.
 However, many have used Biruni's work to check facts of history in other works that may have been ambiguous or had their validity questioned.

 Religious views

 Biruni, as a Muslim critical thinker, integrated in his studies between 'aql (reason) and naql (revelation).

 Al-Biruni did not say whether he was Sunni or Shia; rather, he only identified as a Muslim.
 According to historian Walter J. Fischel, Al-Biruni was "the greatest Muslim Hebraist".

 According to Yasir Qadhi, Al-Biruni was "not pro-Hadith" and was "sceptical of the Hadith".
 Al-Biruni rejected hadiths which contradicted science.
 For example, his rejection of the fasting hadith on Ashura, which is reported in Sahih al-Bukhari, was based on historical and scientific reasoning, indicating a critical approach to hadith where he found contradictions with verifiable facts.
 Al-Biruni used astronomical and historical calculations to argue that the 10th of Muharram (Ashura) could not have coincided with the Jewish day of Atonement (Yom Kippur, 10th of Tishri) in the second year of the Hijra, as suggested by some hadiths.
 He noted that the dates could not have fallen on the same day, thus the premise of the hadith that the prophet Muhammad fasted because the Jews did was historically and astronomically flawed.

-Al-Biruni counted as "caliphs" Abu Bakr, Umar ibn al-Khattab, Uthman ibn Affan, Ali ibn Abi Talib, and Hasan ibn Ali; the Umayyads are designated as "kings", the Abbasids as "imams".
+Al-Biruni counted as "caliphs" Abu Bakr, Umar ibn al-Khattab, Uthman ibn Affan, Ali ibn Abi Talib, and Hasan ibn Ali; the Umayyads were designated as "kings", the Abbasids as "imams".
 Al-Biruni defended the Mu'tazilites against a slanderous misrepresentation of their doctrines.
 He was critical of Sufism.

 Al-Biruni was as unequivocal in rejecting beliefs unacceptable to Muslims as he is in condemning unfair criticism of other faiths, such as Christianity.
 Though he criticised the Trinity, he believed that the Tawrat and Injeel use the words "father" and "son" in a metaphorical, as well as a literal, sense.